EnanoFurtivo/Osu-Mp3-Extractor/README.md

 - Just extract the Release folder and run the program.

-- make sure you have installed .NET framework.
+- Make sure you have installed .NET framework.
 If you dont have it you can find it over on Prerequisites below.

 ### Prerequisites